-The commercials surrounding this issue show you that it’s okay, it's only a little pee, everyone does it, and to buy their product that is meant to protect you from unwanted leaks.
+The commercials surrounding this issue show you that it is okay, that it is only a little pee, everyone does it and to buy their product that is meant to protect you from unwanted leaks.
 Because if everyone does it, its got to be okay... right?

-Stress incontinence is when you have a full or partially full bladder, and you do something to put pressure on it, and you lose some urine as a result.
+Stress incontinence is when you have a full or partially full bladder and you do something to put pressure on it.
+As a result, you lose some urine.
 It is not a complete loss of bladder control.

 The goal is to have your pelvic floor muscles contract with each cough to prevent leaking.
 But how do we do that?

 It’s important to know that you have the power to control, or learn how to control, your pelvic floor muscles and train them to do what you want.

 This is not something you are taught how to do after bathroom training because your body is naturally supposed to know how to do this.
 Most often it does, but sometimes we can lose the ability to do it.

 If it becomes a problem for you later in life, you might think this is something you need to deal with on your own and that you are the only one suffering from this issue.
 That is false and should never be taken for granted.